Ruslan-Dulina/generator-appsngen-web-widget/README.md

 * `/src/application.xml` - config with widget metadata.
 * `/src/index.html` - widget main page.
 * `/tests` - widget tests using [Jasmine](http://jasmine.github.io/2.0/introduction.html).
 * `/bower.json` - widget dependencies.
-This dependencies used by widget.
+These dependencies are used by widget.
 * `/Gruntfile.js` - widget build automation file.
 See [Grunt](http://gruntjs.com) for more details.
-* `/package.json` -  dependencies required by Grunt in order to build widget or run it's tests.
+* `/package.json` -  dependencies required by Grunt in order to build a widget or run its tests.

 ### Running Grunt